Analyzing United-Guardian (UG) and The Competition

 |2.44

-As a group, “Toilet preparations” companies have a potential upside of 25.83%.
-Given United-Guardian’s rivals higher possible upside, analysts clearly believe United-Guardian has less favorable growth aspects than its rivals.
+As a group, “Toilet preparations” companies have a potential upside of 25.90%.
+Given United-Guardian’s competitors higher probable upside, analysts plainly believe United-Guardian has less favorable growth aspects than its competitors.

 46.5% of shares of all “Toilet preparations” companies are held by institutional investors.
-29.1% of United-Guardian shares are held by company insiders.
-Comparatively, 21.1% of shares of all “Toilet preparations” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+29.1% of United-Guardian shares are held by insiders.
+Comparatively, 21.0% of shares of all “Toilet preparations” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary